rguiscard/fossil-scm-in-zig/README.md

 ### Build with default cc ###

-Created `Makefile` include two variables: `BCC` and `TCC`.
+Created `Makefile` includes two variables: `BCC` and `TCC`.
 They are set to use `cc`.
 Run `make` to make sure fossil can be compiled with necessary libraries in the platform.

 The compiled binary will be located in the same directory of Makefile, under `build` directory created above.
+All artifacts (.h, .o, etc.) will located under `build/bld` subdirectory by default.

 ### Build with zig cc ###

 `Zig cc` is a [drop-in replacement for GCC/Clang](https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html).
-Therefore, let's replace cc with `zig cc` in Makefile and see.
+Therefore, let's replace `cc` with `zig cc` in Makefile and see.
 Go find `BCC` and `TCC` in Makefile and replace `cc` with `zig cc`.
 Then do `make` to compile.
 In my platform, there are errors aboud dns:

 ```
 LLD Link... ld.lld: error: undefined symbol: __res_query